In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 It was taught in Police training when I joined back in the 90’s, that you reported the accompanying driver for aid/abet speeding if you stopped a learner.

-However, it must also be borne in mind that back then the enforcement guidelines were a lot different, and we usually didn’t even bother with speeding in most cases unless it was at least 10mph above the posted limit, so if you stopped a learner they’d likely already be going well over the limit and the aid/abet would have been easier to prove than just going 35 in a 30.
+However, it must also be borne in mind that back then the enforcement guidelines were a lot different, and we usually didn’t even bother with speeding in most cases unless it was at least 10mph above the posted limit, so if you stopped a learner they’d likely already be going well over the limit and the aid/abet may have been easier to prove than just going 35 in a 30.

 When I started there were no cameras in the entire force.
 Speeding was enforced by officers with radar guns who stopped you there and then to deal with offence, or by ‘following check’s and VASCAR.
 Officers would stop and conduct enquiries there and then and report the supervisor if deemed necessary.